SatDump/SatDump/resources/descriptions/MD.md

-# MB
+# MD

-This enhancement, also called *Thunderstorm*, uses a look-up table to highlight specific cloud top temperatures in thunderstorm systems where there is the highest likelyhood of the strongest precipitations to be occurring.
+This enhancement, also called *Warm season MB* or *Warm season thunderstorm*, enhancement is a modification of the MB enhancement scheme.
+It is intended for warm season use, and provides improved enhancement within the gray "step wedges" that depict "warm top" convection.
+An additional improvement is better delineation of warm low clouds (30 °C to 7 °C).
+The middle cloud range is somewhat broader than with MB, and enhancement of details is minimised.

+Otherwise, it is the same as the MB enhancement.

 ### Appearance